Different Types Of Cardstock Papers Available On The Market?

 They are best for printing text and documents and are widely used for official and work purposes.
 They are highly absorbent, so the print gets etched on them.
 They are comparatively low in price than coated papers.

-It is often used for making scrapbooks, business cards, and brochures.
+It is often used for making scrapbooks, business cards, and brochures through the use of cricut setting for 110 lb cardstock.
 It is thicker than the standard printing paper, so it is more durable.
 Take your pick from the many kinds of cardstock paper out there:

 Types Based On Texture